 Our team emphasizes the importance of IBD annual checkups and frequent visits to maintain control of inflammation that causes symptoms.
 In addition, we use biomarkers to assess the optimal healing and maintenance of remission, as well as endoscopy, imaging, and diagnostic testing to monitor how each patient's disease is progressing.

 Support groups, guest speakers, and seminars that help patients cope with the day-to-day challenges of living with IBD are available through the Jill Roberts Center for Inflammatory Bowel Disease.
 Support groups address practical and emotional issues such as body image, family issues, how to speak with your doctor, and employment concerns.
 Guest speakers address topics such as breathing, meditation, complementary medicine, and pain management.

+The CADC also offers a range of clinical support and wellness services to its patients, including social work consultations and genetic counseling.
 For IBD patients who have any type of ostomy, the Center for Advanced Digestive Care has specialized wound, ostomy and continence nurses, and hosts a free support group for patients living with an ostomy.

 Because the abdominal pain and inflammation associated with IBD can affect your appetite and ability to digest and absorb food, nutritional health is often compromised.
 We encourage regular follow-up visits to enable us to observe you closely and make sure your nutritional needs are being addressed.

 The CADC also offers short-term nutritional guidance.
 We offer most of these services at no cost to those who see a CADC physician.
 Patients seeking further offerings additional nutrition counseling can utilize the following NYP resources: